ibm-cloud-docs/vpc/file_storage_vpc_view.md

 1. Go to the list of all file shares.
 From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.

 2. Click the name of a file share to see the details page.
 The editable name and status of the file share is shown.
-If you applied user or access management tags to the file share, they are listed.
+If you applied user or access management tags to the file share, they are listed next to the status.
 Click **Add tags** to apply new [tags](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-about-fs-tags) to the share.

-The following table describes the information on the file share details page.
+3. The following table describes the information on the file share details page.
+Some of these details are editable.

 | Field | Value |
 |-------|-------|